SEI-R-2-22/u2_hw_react_quiz/README.md

 Your answer here
 ```

-### 6. What direction are props and state passed in a React Component?
+### 6. What direction are props passed in a React Component?
 ```sh
 Your answer here
 ```